chaseedge/udacity-game-gold-fish/README.md

       Raises a BadRequestException if guess is not a valid card value.

  - **get_game_history**
-    - Path: 'game/{urlsafe_game_key}/{username}/history'
+    - Path: 'game/{urlsafe_game_key}/history'
     - Method: GET
-    - Parameters: urlsafe_game_key, username
+    - Parameters: urlsafe_game_key
-    - Returns: StringRepeatedMessage of user guesses.
+    - Returns: GameHistoryForm for each guess made in game.
     - Description: Returns all of a users guesses for a given game.
-Raises a NotFoundException if invalid urlsafe_game_key or user not in game.
+Raises a NotFoundException if invalid urlsafe_game_key or no moves logged for the game.

  - **get_user_rankings**
     - Path: 'games/scoreboard'
     - Method: GET
     - Parameters: None
-    - Returns: StringRepeatedMessage of users and their records sorted by wins.
+    - Returns: UserScoreForm for each users by win ratio first then games played.
-    - Description: Returns a leader board of all users scores sorted by wins
+    - Description: Returns a leader board of all users scores sorted by a win ratio calculated by wins divided by games played

 ##Models Included:
  - **User**